Skip to main content

 Key Limitations

-• Stopped early because decreasing number of ICU admissions for patients with COVID-19 made recruitment difficult
+• Trial was stopped early because the decreasing number of ICU admissions for patients with COVID-19 made recruitment difficult.

 Interpretation